 This is our first example in wxPython.

 The first line is a she-bang followed by the path to a Python interpreter.
-The second line is a comment.
-It provides a name for the script.
+The second line is a magic comment which specifies the encoding of the source code.
+The fourth line is a comment which provides a name for the script.

 This line imports the basic wxPython modules.
 Namely the core,